RCIC-UCI-Public/website-rcic/docs/source/references/rcic-description.rst

 **Single-Copy Parallel File Systems (DFS)**

-Large-scale data is handled by RCIC across six distinct parallel file systems that are named DFS3b, DFS6B, DFS7, DFS8, DFS9 and DFS10.
+Large-scale data is handled by RCIC across six distinct parallel file systems that are named |DFSX|.
 All systems utilize BeeGFS layered on ZFS for scale and performance.
 BeeGFS is regularly updated with one to two major updates per year.
 Storage is funded by researchers through a standard recharge system where a user purchases capacity for a 5-year period of time (currently $100/TB/5-years).